Security up and electricity costs down! That about sums up this fix.

 Tough one, right?
 Your kit should come with wiring nuts to connect everything together.

-- Pick up an outdoor motion detection kit online (make sure your existing light or box has a knockout to screw it into, otherwise pick up one of these screw in units and the installation is super easy).
+- Pick up an outdoor motion detection kit online (make sure your existing light or box has a knockout to screw it into, otherwise pick up one of the screw in units linked above and the installation is super easy).

 - Turn off power to your light and take the cover off. (test that the power is off too!)